mahera02/suggestions/README.md

 Returns all suggestions with score based on city prefix and latitude-longitude localhost:8080/suggestions?q={city_prefix}&latitude=43.70011&longitude=-79.4163

-Time complexity: O(n), n is the longest city.
+Time complexity: O(nLogn), n is the longest city.
 Space complexity: O(nxm), m is the number of words in trie.
 ````
 Request